 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Cherokee Sedge Grass is a Graminoid Plant that Grows in Clumps of Thin Leaves

 The leaves are sharp, narrow, and a deep shade of green.
 Sedges have hedges, and Cherokee sedge grass is no exception.
 They are perennial, with leaves that can grow anywhere between 6 - 18 inches tall, with a spread ranging from 12 - 18 inches wide.
 They also have wheat-like seed spikes that develop during the fall season.
 They can bloom anytime between April and June.
-Their flowers are a modest shade of greenish-white, and not very significant in size.
+Their flowers are a subtle shade of greenish-white and not very significant in size.

 Cherokee sedge grass is native to North America and can be found in the southeastern and south-central regions of the United States.
 They can be commonly found in Virginia, North and South Carolina, Georgia, Florida, Alabama, Mississippi, Louisiana, Texas, Oklahoma, Arkansas, and Missouri.
 They require full sun to partly shaded conditions to thrive.
 They do well in medium to wet soil conditions and can be planted alongside streams or ponds.
 Their tolerance of damp soil makes them ideal for rain gardens or as runoff buffers for streams.
-Cherokee sedge grass can act as good border for open or woodland gardens.
+Cherokee sedge grass can act as a good border for open or woodland gardens.

-They are also great at adding body and volume to otherwise modest rock gardens.
+Cherokee Sedge is also great at adding body and volume to otherwise modest rock gardens.